COVID-19 Updates and Resources for IFLS Libraries

 - Program Tracking: What You Need to Know: Leah put together a resource page with all the current information about tracking program participation.

 Guidance for Re-opening

-- Wisconsin Public Libraries Reopening Guide, a collaborative effort between the Department of Public Instruction (DPI) and the Wisconsin public library community, provides a process to help libraries develop their own reopening plans.
+- Wisconsin Public Libraries Reopening Guide, (Addendum April 2021) a collaborative effort between the Department of Public Instruction (DPI) and the Wisconsin public library community, provides a process to help libraries develop their own reopening plans.
 This reopening guide focuses on the safety of staff and the community and is specific to the needs of libraries and library services during this COVID-19 public health event.
 The decision about how and when to reopen a library remains a local decision.

 The overview document offers an “At-A-Glance” view of the process, presented as steps in decision-making at the local level, while the full Reopening Guide provides a “deep dive” into different aspects of reopening, including an occupancy calculator, which can help a library determine how many people it will allow in the library or a specific space.

 Use these suggestions to inform your opening decisions (from John)